microsoft/qsharp/katas/content/distinguishing_states/peres_wooters_game/solution.md

 \end{array}
 \right)$$

-where $\omega = e^{2 \pi i/3}$ denotes a primitive 3rd root of unity.
+where $\omega = e^{2 \pi i/3}$ denotes a primitive third root of unity.
 Our task will be to implement the rank 1 POVM given by the columns of $M$ via a von Neumann measurement.
-This can be done by \"embedding\" $M$ into a larger unitary matrix (taking complex conjugates and transposed):
+This can be done by \"embedding\" $M$ into a larger unitary matrix (taking complex conjugate and transpose):

 $$M' = \frac{1}{\sqrt{3}}\left(\begin{array}{cccc}
 1 & -1 & 1 & 0 \\